setrf/hotorslop/README.md

 **"Call the fake"** - A real-time, competitive game that challenges players to distinguish between AI-generated images and real photographs.
 Features live global leaderboards, real-time score updates, and advanced analytics.

+Hot or Slop doubles as an open-science, crowd-powered Turing test for image AI: every guess, streak, latency, and model attribution feeds a transparent dataset that helps researchers understand where humans still outperform modern generators-and where the machines are already fooling us.

 <p align="center">
   <img src="docs/screenshot-main.png" alt="Hot or Slop main screen" width="520" />
 </p>